3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 ***

 This wiki provides instructions for reporting bugs on the References Software Platform.
-Please read through following sections for insight on where to go when reporting bugs.
+Please read through the following sections for insight on where to go when reporting bugs.

 #### Should I report my bug?